-- Evaluate the use of non-conventional data sources to create new insights into Nanaimo's economy.
-Telus Insights, LinkedIn, ESRI, WorkSafeBC, BC Hydro and Canada Post are examples of organizations with published and non-published data that could be accessed through subscription or partnership agreements to create activity, sector or market profiles.
-Scraping the internet for information on emerging sectors or labour market data such as job classifieds that are not captured in traditional statistical datasets can be highly useful for uncovering local trends and opportunities. - Work with the City on a data strategy, specifically targeting business development and investment through enhanced access to City data and streamlined procurement, for example through the adoption of open contracting and social procurement concepts.
+Evaluate the use of alternative datasets to create new insights into Nanaimo's economy.
+Telus Insights, LinkedIn, ESRI and WorkSafeBC are examples of organizations with non-published data that could be accessed through subscription or partnerships to create activity, sector or market profiles.
+Scraping the internet for information on emerging sectors or labour market data such as job classifieds that are not captured in traditional statistical datasets can be highly useful for uncovering local trends and opportunities.
+Work with the City on a data strategy, specifically targeting business development and investment through enhanced access to City data and streamlined procurement, for example through the adoption of open contracting and social procurement concepts.